Brain Tumour Symptoms

 Professional medical advice should be sought to check the cause of these symptoms as soon as possible, although they are also more commonly symptomatic of other illnesses or diseases.

-However, if no definite alternative cause for your symptoms can be found and if you suspect something is really wrong, and if you’re experiencing a combination of these symptoms together or in succession, then insist that you or your family member gets referred to a neurologist (a brain and nervous system specialist) and an MRI scan.
+However, if no definite alternative cause for your symptoms can be found and if you suspect something is really wrong, and if you’re experiencing a combination of these brain tumour symptoms together or in succession, then insist that you or your family member gets referred to a neurologist (a brain and nervous system specialist) and for an MRI scan.
 Early detection and treatment may avoid acute complications later on.